Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-The project was officially presented on September 23, 2025, at the headquarters of the Archconfraternity of SS.
-Trinità dei Pellegrini in Naples and received widespread media coverage in many newspapers:
+The project was officially presented on September 23, 2025, at the headquarters of the Archconfraternity of the Holy Trinity of Pilgrims in Naples and received extensive media coverage in numerous publications:

 NAPOLI TODAY, IL DENARO, NAPOLI FACTORY, IL MEZZOGIORNO, IL CONFRONTO, NAPOLI VILLAGE, SUD NOTIZIE, IL MATTINO, IL CORRIERE DELLA SERA

-During the presentation of the project, the following speakers took part: Renata Nigrelli ( president of the Salvatore Nigrelli Association) and Nadia Nigrelli (vice president), Giovan Battista Varoli (sole administrator of Io Sano), Sergio Condurro (CEO of Antica Pizzeria da Michele), Alessandro Condurro and Francesco De Luca ( CEO of Antica Pizzeria da Michele in the World), together with Antonio Maddalena ( director of the Home Care Unit of ASL Napoli 1).
-The event was moderated by journalist Brunella Chiozzini.
+The following speakers took the floor during the project presentation: Renata Nigrelli ( president of the Salvatore Nigrelli Association) and Nadia Nigrelli (vice president), Giovan Battista Varoli (sole director of Io Sano), Sergio Condurro (CEO of Antica Pizzeria da Michele), Alessandro Condurro and Francesco De Luca ( CEO of Antica Pizzeria da Michele in the World), along with Antonio Maddalena ( Director of the Home Care Unit, ASL Napoli 1).
+The discussion was moderated by journalist Brunella Chiozzini.

-Starting this September, at select locations of Antica Pizzeria da Michele in the World (Aversa, Caserta, Naples, Pompeii, and Salerno), you can request a menu specially designed for people with dysphagia, which includes:
+Starting this September, at select locations of Antica Pizzeria da Michele in the World (Aversa, Caserta, Naples, Pompeii, and Salerno), you can order a menu specially designed for people with dysphagia, which includes:

-All items on the menu will be offered in modified and safe consistencies, while maintaining the quality and authentic flavors of the Neapolitan tradition.
-The service will be free of charge, and for those with mobility difficulties, a takeaway option will also be available.
-(Io Sano®)
+All menu items will be offered in modified, safe textures, while maintaining the quality and authentic flavors of the Neapolitan tradition.
+The service will be free of charge, and a takeout option is also available for those with mobility difficulties.
+(Io Sanoยฎ)

 An open invitation

-We look forward to seeing you at our pizzerias in Aversa, Caserta, Pompeii, and Salerno: join us, bring whoever you want, and share this experience.
+We look forward to seeing you at our pizzerias in Aversa, Caserta, Pompeii, and Salerno: join us, bring whoever you like, and share this experience.

 Categories